A*Net: A Scalable Path-based Reasoning Approach for Knowledge Graphs: Padding-Free Operations

 In \method, different training samples may have very different sizes for the selected nodes $\gV^{(t)}$ and $\gE^{(t)}$.
 To avoid the additional computation over padding in conventional batched execution, we introduce padding-free operations, which operates on the concatenation of samples without any padding.

-Specifically, padding-free operations add an offset for each sample in the batch, such that we can distinguish different samples when we apply operations to the whole batch.
-As showed in Fig.~\ref{fig:padding_free}, for a padding-free \emph{topk}, we first add the offsets $0$ and $4$ for two samples, and then apply a sort operation over the whole batch.
-Since the offset ensures that elements in the later sample are always larger than elements in the former sample, the order of the samples are naturally preserved after the sort operation.
-We then apply indexing operations and remove the offsets to get the correct output.
+Specifically, padding-free operations construct IDs for each sample in the batch, such that we can distinguish different samples when we apply operations to the whole batch.
+As showed in Fig.~\ref{fig:padding_free}, for padding-free \emph{topk}, we pair the inputs with their sample IDs, and cast the problem as a multi-key sort over the whole batch.
+The multi-key sort is implemented by two calls to standard stable sort operations sequentially.
+We then apply indexing operations and remove the sample IDs to get the desired output.
+Alg.~\ref{alg:topk} provides the pseudo code for padding-free \emph{topk} in PyTorch.